-Air quality has become an issue of grave national concern in Korea recently.
-For the last few years, especially in the spring and winter seasons Korea experienced an increasing number of poor air quality days which led to a growing public concern over air pollution and shed new light on air quality policies.
-Responding to the need for urgent actions to achieve clean air, the Korean government actively implements the “Comprehensive Plan on Fine dust Management.”
-Aiming to reduce PM2.5 emissions by 35.8 % by 2022 from the level of 2014, it expects that the annual PM2.5 concentration will decrease to 17 to 18 ㎍/㎥ from 25 ㎍/㎥ and the annual number of poor air quality days from 64 to 40 for the same period.
+Recently, “clean air” has emerged as one of the top national priorities in Korea with the growing need of the people for urgent actions to protect their health from air pollution.
+Accordingly, the Korean government established the “Comprehensive Plan on Fine dust Management,” which is believed as the most ambitious and advanced package of measures than ever.
+The plan aims to reduce PM2.5 emissions by 35.8 % by 2022 from the level of 2014.
+This will result in the annual PM2.5 concentration to be decreased to 17 to 18 ㎍/㎥ from 25 ㎍/㎥ and the annual number of poor air quality days from 64 to 40 for the same period.

-Ramping up the effort to protect the groups particularly vulnerable to fine dust, the Government provides subsidies to make school buses use LPG fuel and supply air purifiers to schools.
-In addition, it designates the areas where daycare centers, schools and facilities for the elderly are concentrated and high levels of fine dust are frequently reported as “Clean Zone” for intensive measures taken to control the emissions such as restricting the use of old diesel vehicles and shortening operation hours of emissions facilities.
+Ramping up the effort to protect the groups particularly vulnerable to fine dust, the Government provides subsidies to encourage to use LPG fuel for school buses and supply air purifiers in classrooms.
+In addition, it designated the areas where daycare centers, schools and facilities for the elderly are concentrated and high levels of fine dust are frequently reported as “Clean Zone” for intensive measures taken to control the emissions.
+The measures include restricting the use of old diesel vehicles and shortening operation hours of emissions facilities.

-The plan set up a strong framework for tackling air pollution, with a special focus on four major sources of fine dust, power generation, industries, transportation, and daily surroundings.
+The plan set up a rigid and strict framework for tackling air pollution, particularly focusing on four major emitting sources of fine dust, namely, power generation, industries, transportation, and daily surroundings.